 Massachusetts Council on Family Mediation, Inc.

 Ms. Smith was a Director on the Board of Directors for Massachusetts Council on Family Mediation, Inc. from June 2002 to June 2010.
 While a Director, Ms. Smith was the Treasurer from June 2004 to June 2005 and the Program Chair from May 2005 to June 2006.
-She was their Chair of the Institute, a day long education conference that was held at the Wellesley Community Center in Wellesley Massachusetts on October 21, 2005 and October 20, 2006.
+On October 21, 2005 and October 20, 2006, she was the Chair of the Institute, a day long education conference that was held at the Wellesley Community Center in Wellesley Massachusetts.

 On April 1, 2014, Ms. Smith spoke on a panel about Unmarried Parents in Mediation matters at a Member’s Meeting for Massachusetts Council on Family Mediation in Wellesley, Massachusetts.
 On November 15, 2017, Attorney Smith spoke at a Massachusetts Council on Family Mediation Professional Development Meeting on a panel on “Mediating Premarital Agreements: “I Do” or “I Don’t.””